 M-ERA.NET's approach to RRI builds on previous frameworks published by the UK's EPSRC, the Research Council of Norway, the European Commission and funding programmes such as ERA CoBioTech and ERA EuroNanoMed III.
-It highlights the need to address the social, ethical, political, environmental or cultural dimensions of the proposed research and offers four dimensions that researchers, funders and technologists should engage with to maintain focus on the social context of their work:
+It recognises that the materials resulting from the programme need to be designed for a sustainable society in the near to medium future rather than the one we have today.
+It highlights the need to address the social, environmental, political, cultural or ethical dimensions of the proposed research and offers four dimensions that researchers, funders and technologists should engage with to maintain focus on the social context of their work:

 - Anticipation suggests that actors should map the plausible intended and unintended effects of their work.
 Anticipation is not about exhaustively predicting all outcomes but about building a sense of preparedness so that potential downsides can be addressed as they are foreseen and arise. - Inclusion encourages researchers, funders and developers to engage with future users, interest groups or potentially concerned groups to gain insights about the application contexts and what desirable trajectories would be.
-Engagement here should move beyond dissemination or outreach to pursue a two-way engage of information.
-It should be pursued with the understanding that knowledge might not be 'scientific' in the traditional sense but could still be valuable. - Reflexivity asks researchers, funders and developers to create specific opportunities to consider the underlying assumptions and values driving their funding programmes and projects.
+Engagement here should move beyond dissemination or outreach to pursue a two-way exchange of information, with the understanding that knowledge that is not scientific in the traditional sense of the word might still be valuable.

-- Responsiveness reminds us that science and innovation are processes of exploration and learning.
+- Reflexivity asks researchers, funders and developers to create specific opportunities to consider the underlying assumptions and values driving their funding programmes and projects. - Responsiveness reminds us that science and innovation are processes of exploration and learning.
 It urges scientists, funders and developers to change course if any of the above dimensions (anticipation, inclusion or reflexivity) generate new knowledge, identify public concerns, or reveal potential harms.

 As the involvement of societal groups is essential in RRI it is often connected to cocreation, co-design and co-production - methodologies in which R&I projects are structured to include stakeholders from the beginning (e.g. users or interest groups) - and is related to the general Open Science agenda, prominent in Horizon Europe.
+Additionally, M-ERA.NET has fundamental commitments to sustainability in line with frameworks such as the UN Sustainable Development Goals, and the European Green Deal.
+This means that methods analysing the current or future ecological impacts of materials and their supply chains are appropriate.
+In sum RRI provides a framework to ask how research and innovation should be carried out in order to ensure that we achieve the sustainability goals in an open and inclusive way.